 Is it to "eagerly desire spiritual gifts"?
 How am I ignoring that, exactly?
-Am I to desire all the spiritual gifts?
+Am I to desire that I personally possess all the spiritual gifts?
 Surely not; Paul made clear that this is not our sovereign God's design, back in chapter 12.
 So if I haven't been given tongues, am I ignoring Paul if I don't seek to bend the Spirit to my will, and constrain Him to give me what He hasn't chosen to give me?
 Surely not.

 So, does it mean that somebody always has to desire tongues, or prophecy?
 Well, Paul simply cannot mean that.
 He just finished saying, in so many words, that they are temporary gifts (13:8f.).
 At some point, they'll be gone.
 Are we still to desire them then, after they've ceased and gone inactive?
 Surely not.
 So, if Adrian agrees with Paul, then he must agree that, at some point, no Christian will be expected to desire tongues and prophecy.

 If so, brother Adrian agrees with the cessationist.